JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Kristoffer Carlsson*

 To show the reason why a package is in the manifest a new `pkg> why Foo` command is available.
-The output is all the different ways to reach the package through the dependency graph starting from the dependencies.
+The output is all the different ways to reach the package through the dependency graph starting from the direct dependencies.

 ```
 (jl_zMxmBY) pkg> why DataAPI